harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 :}
 {% endhighlight %}

 There&rsquo;s quite a bit going on here; essentially, we construct a new empty grid of combined height, and wide enough to accomodate both grids.
+The `unHGrid` named member just lets us easily unwrap this type later on.

 Then we `M.unionWith` the original grid, copying over its elements.

 Finally, we copy over the second grid - but this time, we increase all y-coordinates by the height of the first grid by first creating a partial function that increments the second member of a tuple (`second (+heightA))`) and using an `M.mapKeys` to bump all y-coordinates of the second grid to the correct locations.

 Note that we use backticks to inline the function, since it&rsquo;s kind of standing in place of the `fmap` operator `(<$>)`<sup><a id="fnr.8" class="footref" href="#fn.8" role="doc-backlink">8</a></sup>.

 Now the same for the `VGrid`:

 {% highlight haskell %}
 :{
-newtype VGrid = VGrid Grid
+newtype VGrid = VGrid { unVGrid :: Grid }

 instance Semigroup VGrid where
   (VGrid (Grid widthA heightA gridA)) <> (VGrid (Grid widthB heightB gridB)) =